 What followed is one of the most unforgettable moments in the history of the Merseyside derby.
 McAllister’s long-ranger had sneaked past the Everton custodian.
 Consequently, the away stand erupted in joy.

 McAllister revealed what was going on in his mind while taking the kick

 “In that game, the game was to-ing and fro-ing.
 We had a player sent off, Everton equalised late in the game and then that moment just came.

 “As I lined up to take the final free-kick, I just had a wee inkling that the ‘keeper was going to try to come and just take the pressure off by coming for the cross.
 I saw him move and went for it.”

 Gary McAllister believes the culmination of his career came at the UEFA Cup final in 2001.
 He had scored a goal and set up three more, to spearhead Liverpool’s victory over Alaves.

 The Westfalenstadion meeting between the two teams yielded one of the most entertaining European finals of all time.
-After a four-all draw in regulation time, the match was decided in a golden goal.
+After a four-all draw in regulation time, the match was decided by a golden goal.

 McAllister was the driving force of that goal as his freekick got deflected and found its way into the Alaves net.

 In the first half, he kept his calm and converted from the spot to make the scoreline 3-1 in Liverpool’s favor.

 Michael Owen was fouled inside the box, as he stormed his way into the Alaves territory.